CodifyM/SpringBoot/README.md

 # SpringBoot

-Using interfaces we have solved the issue with loose coupling
+Using interfaces I have solved the issue with loose coupling